awsdocs/aws-systems-manager-user-guide/doc_source/managed_instances.md

 # AWS Systems Manager Managed Instances<a name="managed_instances"></a>

 A *managed instance* is any machine configured for AWS Systems Manager\.
 You can configure EC2 instances or on\-premises machines in a hybrid environment as managed instances\.
-Systems Manager supports various distributions of Linux, including Raspberry Pi devices, and Microsoft Windows Server\.
+Systems Manager supports various distributions of Linux, including Raspberry Pi devices, macOS, and Microsoft Windows Server\.

 **Note**
 In the AWS Management Console, any machine prefixed with "mi\-" is an on\-premises server or virtual machine \(VM\) managed instance\.